Last Updated: 03 February, 2026

-Few states remain without any semblance of a sports betting bill, but after the election on November 5th, Missouri is no longer be one of those states.
-By narrowly passing Amendment 2, the state's professional sports teams and casinos were able to offer legal sports betting on December 1, 2025 officially.
+Few states remain without any semblance of a sports betting bill, but since the November 5 election, Missouri is no longer one of them.
+By narrowly passing Amendment 2, the state's professional sports teams and casinos were able to officially offer both retail and online sports betting legally on December 1, 2025.

 SOCIAL SPORTSBOOK & BETTING EXCHANGE | 19+.
 New customers get a daily Prophet Cash bonus for their first 30 days, equal to 2% of their first purchase's Prophet Cash volume.
 Max total bonus: 300 in Prophet Cash.
 Play-through requirement: 1X.
 T&Cs apply.